rsksmart/rLogin-sample-apps/basic-dapp/README.md

 ### `yarn cypress`

 This repo uses cypress for e2e testing with a mock provider located here `/cypress/fixtures/MockProvider.js`.
-This provider will be extracted out at a later time as a stand alone tester.
+To run the test suite, first start an instance of the sample app at localhost:3000 with `yarn start`.
+Then in a different window, run `yarn cypress`.